axinc-ai/ailia-models/object_detection/footandball/README.md

 ![Input](input.jpg)

-This image is a part of input.mp4 and input.mp4 is available in [ISSIA-CNR Soccer dataset](https://drive.google.com/file/d/1Pj6syLRShNQWQaunJmAZttUw2jDh8L_f/view)
+This image is a part of input.mp4 and input.mp4 was created from the video in [ISSIA-CNR Soccer dataset](https://drive.google.com/file/d/1Pj6syLRShNQWQaunJmAZttUw2jDh8L_f/view)

 ## Output